-Anyway, I love the simplicity of this particular method though because all that you have to do is mix two ingredients together in a squirt bottle, spritz the glass, and wipe it down… it really is that easy!
+Anyway, I love the simplicity of this particular deep cleaning method because all you literally have to do is mix two ingredients together in a squirt bottle, spritz the glass, & wipe it down… it really is that easy!

 The very first thing you do is get out a new spray bottle, and mix Two Tablespoons of Citric Acid for every one cup of HOT water needed to fill the bottle.

-All that you do is evenly spritz down the glass, if you give it a couple of seconds to do its thing, you won’t have to do it as many times, but then all you do is wipe down.
+All you need to do is to evenly spritz down the glass, and if you give it a few to about 30 seconds to do its thing, you won’t have to do it as many times.

-Then repeat as many times as necessary.
+Then you can repeat as many times as necessary.
 This works so well because the Citric Acid breaks down the mineral deposits…

-Once you’re done getting all the hard water off I like to finish it up with washing the glass once or twice like I normally would.
+Once you’re done getting all of the hard water off, I like to finish it up with washing the glass once or twice like I normally would.

 Anyway, here is the before and after together…